MOOCs, An Opportunity for Equality?

 Both the USA and Indonesia made use of MOOCs to broaden the availability of education.
 The countries have utilized MOOC platforms such as Coursera, edX, and Udacity, which provide an extensive variety of classes from top universities (Goglio, 2022; Rulinawaty et al., 2024).
 In both scenarios, MOOCs provide courses that are readily accessible on the Internet, breaking down traditional challenges such as location and cost limits.

 MOOCs in the USA are attempting to improve access to education by making top-notch classes accessible to an immense number of students.
 Nonetheless, they struggled to fully address the concerns of vulnerable populations, leaving an ongoing technological gap (Darmawaskita & McDaniel, 2021).
-Conversely, A study conducted by Firmansyah and Timmis (2016) found that Indonesia has participated in programs such as IDCourserians, which particularly attempt to increase participation by encouraging the utilization of Coursera and various other sites, possibly more efficiently targeting local needs.
-Besides, the USA has superior internet services and greater digital literacy percentages than Indonesia, which experiences issues including low access to the internet and various levels of technological proficiency amongst its citizens.
-It affects the availability and dissemination of MOOCs in various manners in both countries (Darmawaskita & McDaniel, 2021; Sarnoto et al., 2022).
+On the other hand, Firmansyah and Timmis (2016) conducted a study that revealed Indonesia's involvement in programs like IDCourserians.
+These programs aim to boost participation by promoting the use of Coursera and other websites, potentially more effectively addressing local needs.
+Besides, the USA has superior internet services and greater digital literacy percentages than Indonesia, which experiences issues including low access to the internet and various levels of technological proficiency among its citizens.
+This influences the availability and dissemination of MOOCs in different ways in both countries (Darmawaskita & McDaniel, 2021; Sarnoto et al., 2022).

 2. Survival

-Both countries have significant rates of dropout in MOOCs, which at first is a prevalent issue worldwide.
+Both countries exhibit significant dropout rates in MOOCs, an issue that is prevalent worldwide.
 It also suggests that, while MOOCs improve accessibility, sustaining student participation and completion is problematic (Firmansyah & Timmis, 2016; Goglio, 2022).
 Moreover, in both cases, sustaining student motivation is essential for increasing student completion rates.
 Interactive material, group discussions, and periodic evaluations are all viable options to promote participation.

 Firmansyah and Timmis (2016) further elaborated on their study, suggesting that in Indonesia, initiatives such as IDCourserians establish an integrated community assistance system that can enhance student outcomes.
 Contrary to what occurs in the United States, Goglio (2022) claimed that such support from the community tends to be less common, putting a greater emphasis on the development of courses and motivation among individuals.
-Furthermore, the USA's MOOCs do not possess adequately specific assistance available to communities with limited resources, which has led to decreased rates of persistence for these groups.
+Furthermore, the MOOCs in the USA lack sufficient specific assistance for communities with limited resources, resulting in lower persistence rates for these groups.
 Indonesia's community-centered strategy, which includes tailored information and support, attempts to solve local issues with greater efficiency.

 3. Output

 In these two countries, the major result of MOOCs is the expertise and abilities that students obtain by finishing classes (Goglio, 2022; Rulinawaty et al., 2024).
-This result serves as helpful for personal and career growth.
+This outcome is beneficial for both personal and professional development.
 Further, this platform enables international interaction along with knowledge sharing.
 Students from these nations can connect with others from around the globe, widening their viewpoints and improving their educational experiences.

-In Indonesia, the MOOC program promotes localizing curricula to enhance the relevance and standard of learning outcomes.
+In Indonesia, the MOOC program promotes localizing curricula to enhance the relevance and standards of learning outcomes.
 It may make knowledge more meaningful in the local context (Firmansyah & Timmis, 2016).
-In contrast, Darmawaskita & McDaniel (2021), in their study discovered that the United States has traditionally provided MOOCs with materials that are not always targeted to particular circumstances in the region, consequently restricting the practical application of knowledge obtained.
+In contrast, Darmawaskita & McDaniel (2021) found in their study that the United States has historically provided MOOCs with materials not always tailored to specific regional circumstances, thereby limiting the practical application of acquired knowledge.
 Furthermore, the United States' failure to deal with the technological gap and the expectations of underprivileged groups has negatively affected the standard of academic outputs for these target groups (Darmawaskita & McDaniel, 2021).
 Meanwhile, the Indonesian approach strives to establish enhanced inclusive conditions, possibly generating better outcomes for an increased number of students (Firmansyah & Timmis, 2016; Rulinawaty et al., 2024).

 4. Outcome Differences

-Specifically, in the case of the USA, a lack of participation and specific participation for underrepresented communities has resulted in increased inequality in education and less favorable results for these populations (Darmawaskita & McDaniel, 2021).
-It differs from Indonesia's context, in which projects such as IDCourserians attempt to generate more significant results by identifying the materials and establishing supportive groups, which might contribute to greater skill integration and implementation in the local setting (Firmansyah & Timmis, 2016).
-Further, in Indonesia, MOOC outcomes are linked to larger curricular goals, including increasing awareness of technology and developing a technologically competent population.
-While MOOCs in the USA strive for similar personal results, a lack of specific support for populations at risk implies that such wider societal consequences are less geographically realized.
+In the USA, a lack of participation, particularly for underrepresented communities, has led to increased educational inequality and less favorable outcomes for these populations (Darmawaskita & McDaniel, 2021).
+This contrasts with the context in Indonesia, where initiatives like IDCourserians aim to produce more substantial outcomes by identifying relevant materials and forming supportive groups, potentially leading to increased skill integration and implementation in the local context (Firmansyah & Timmis, 2016).
+Furthermore, Indonesia links MOOC outcomes to larger curricular goals, such as enhancing technology awareness and cultivating a technologically competent population.
+While MOOCs in the USA aim to achieve similar personal outcomes, the absence of specific support for populations at risk suggests a lesser geographical realization of these wider societal consequences.

 Conclusion

-In conclusion, there are multiple effects of MOOCs on equitable access to education, notably through the perspective of Farrell's model on educational equality.
+In conclusion, MOOCs have multiple effects on equitable access to education, particularly when viewed through the lens of Farrell's model on educational equality.
 MOOCs provide a chance to revolutionize schooling by allowing individuals to utilize excellent educational materials and eliminate traditional challenges like geography and socioeconomic position.
 Nevertheless, the success rate of MOOCs in fostering equal access to education can be challenging and differs greatly across developed and developing countries.
-In the USA, regardless of the widespread availability of MOOCs, worries about inclusion and participation amongst marginalized communities continue to exist.
-It demonstrates an imbalance between affordability and involvement.
+In the USA, regardless of the widespread availability of MOOCs, worries about inclusion and participation among marginalized communities still exist.
+This illustrates an imbalance between affordability and involvement.
 In Indonesia, however, community-driven projects and localized materials have demonstrated potential in terms of increasing engagement and attaining more significant academic results.
 Both scenarios highlight that personalized assistance and technological resources in attaining MOOCs' maximum potential are central.
 As the international academic environment develops, the results imply that, although MOOCs may considerably help eliminate educational inequality, their effect is dependent on meeting the individual needs and struggles of different student groups.

 References